esnet/netshell/README.md

 Karaf container that is an artifact of an OpenDaylight integration build, see the "OpenDaylight Integration" section of this document.

-1. Build and install netshell-kernel (and netshell-python if desired).
+1. Build and install netshell-kernel (and netshell-python if desired, and netshell-odl if applicable).
     This will result in JAR artifacts being copied to the local Maven repository / cache.
     It will also result in an XML features file being copied.